39 School Street – French / Jenkins House

 The 1830 Moses Dorman map of Andover includes two houses on School Street near the corner of Locke Street.
 The 1852 & 1855 maps list P. French at #39 School Street.
 The 1850 Andover Valuation report gives Peter French in the Centre District with ½ acre of land, dwelling house and shed valued at $1050.
 In 1860 the shed is now listed as a barn and the total assessment in $1200.

-Peter Jr. married Hannah Mooar November 11, 1819.
+Peter French Jr. married Hannah Mooar November 11, 1819.
 Hannah died May 7, 1821 at age 23 after the birth of twins on May 1, 1821 who both died at birth.
-Peter married a second time to Persis Parker on October 16, 1822.
+Peter remarried a second time to Persis Parker on October 16, 1822.
 No children are listed in the Andover Vital records.
-In the spring of 1864 Peter French sells the property to E. Kendall Jenkins.
-Peter died September 19, 1864 and his wife Persis P. died on Dec.
+Peter died September 19, 1864.
+On Sept.
+13, 1865 Peter French estate sells the property to E. Kendall Jenkins for $2100.
+Wife Persis P. French died on Dec.
 9, 1869.
 The French family is interred at South Parish Church cemetery.

 Edward Kendall Jenkins was the son of Capt.
 Benjamin Jenkins Jr. and his second wife Elizabeth (Betsy) Berry.
 He grew up at the family homestead at 362 Salem Street at the corner of Jenkins Road.
 Kendall married Nancy Jenkins daughter of Ebenezer and Sally Jenkins in 1866.
 They had two children daughter Alice Cary b.
 June 11, 1867 - died May 27, 1963 and son Edward Stewart b.
 Feb.
 8, 1870 d.
 July 22, 1894 age 24.
 Kendall’s wife Nancy died July 22, 1925 and he a few months later on October 8, 1925.